Category Archives: Romantic Comedy

 One day, while feeling naughty, Jay and Annie rapturously and spontaneously decide to record their session of hanky panky on video, to enjoy later.

-They struggle to retrieve the iPads one by one and erase their session while being blackmailed by an anonymous viewer.
+They struggle to retrieve the iPads and erase their session while being blackmailed by an anonymous viewer.

-The strength of Sex Tape is in the pairing of Diaz and Segel because without these actors the film would be drivel.
-In physical comedy films, chemistry and antics are everything, and these two have it down.
+The strength of Sex Tape is the pairing of Diaz and Segel because without them the film would be nonsense.
+Chemistry and antics are everything in physical comedy films, and these two have it down.

-We accept that the married couple, despite it being ten long years, is still smitten with each other, avoiding the doldrums.
+We accept that the married couple, despite it being ten long years, is still in love with each other, avoiding the doldrums.
 What they need is a spark and it is fun watching them come up with a sneaky idea.

 Even when the film gets bad, the actors are a hoot.

-The supporting cast is what one usually gets in a romantic comedy and wonder of wonders is why these characters are always written as a “type” and not better fleshed out.
+The supporting cast is what one usually gets in a romantic comedy and the wonder is why these characters are always written as a “type” and not better fleshed out.

 With Six You Get Eggroll-1968